iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

-Now the accuracy jumps to 75% but it does not change degrade the accuracy on the clean image, as shown below.
+Now the accuracy jumps to 75% but it does not degrade the accuracy on the clean image, as shown below.